sybrew/the-seo-framework/readme.txt

 	* Sitemap custom post type generation now doesn't add a rogue backslash anymore, but instead correctly outputs a tab.
 	/
 	* TODO AnsPress category canonical URL is now correct on its categories. @link https://wordpress.org/support/topic/anspress-categories/
+	* TODO The SEO Bar's on-hover tooltip is now once more correctly visible on mobile devices.
+	* TODO The notification that's displayed when settings are reset is no longer displayed on refresh.
+	* The website's tagline is no longer shown in the description when no excerpt can be generated.

 **For translators:**